jimbobbennett/AttendeeDetectorWorkshop/Steps/SaveTheResultsToADatabase.md

   ![The command palette showing the partition key option](../Images/CosmosPartitionKey.png)

-* Set the initial throughput to 400.
+* Leave the initial throughput as 400.

   ![The command palette showing the through put option](../Images/CosmosThroughPut.png)

-Once created, you will be able to refresh the *COSMOS DB* panel in the *Azure* tab and see the new collection.
+Once created, you will be able to see the new collection in the *COSMOS DB* panel in the *Azure* tab.

 ![The new collection in the explorer](../Images/CosmosCollectionInExplorer.png)